 Before investing in any new lighting, think about the times of the day that you use the bathroom; the natural light levels it benefits from; window locations; and whether there are any obstructions to light outside, such as trees.

 Always consider lighting once the location of fixtures has been finalised – think about the ambience you want to create and the features that you’d like to draw attention to, such as a bath or architectural details.
-Lay out a floorplan showing the location and dimensions of sanitary ware, doors and windows, as well as wall, ceiling and floor lights and switches, working closely with your electrician to find practical solutions for your space.
+Lay out a floorplan on paper, showing the location and dimensions of sanitaryware, doors and windows, as well as wall, ceiling and floor lights and switches, working closely with your electrician to find practical solutions for your space.

-No matter the size of your suite, multiple lights will always enhance the design.
-A combination of downlights, task lighting, accent spotlights and recessed styles will create a scheme to suit all needs, providing practical lighting for day-to-day tasks, low-level ambient light and illumination at night.
+No matter the size of your bathroom, multiple light sources will always enhance the design.
+A combination of downlights, task lighting, accent spotlights and recessed lighting will create a scheme to suit all needs, providing practical lighting for day-to-day tasks, low-level ambient light and illumination at night.

 Aim to include two circuits on dimmers and one circuit to control a presence detector for automatic night lights.
 Consider linking your extractor fan to one of the circuits, too.

-Feature lighting – to highlight design details and create atmosphere.
+Feature lighting highlights design details and creates atmosphere.
 Using LED strips in niches, under wall-mounted units or bath panels can add interest or draw the eye to a particular area.

-Night lights – to come on automatically via a presence detector when someone enters at night.
+Night lights that come on automatically via a presence detector when someone enters at night are handy for families with young children or anyone with mobility problems.
 Try a low-level light to create a floor wash, or an LED strip under a vanity or bath panel – it’ll provide illumination while being sufficiently muted so it won’t wake others in the house.

 Bathroom lighting must adhere to strict regulations so it is safe to use in a wet environment.
-A suite is made up of different zones, depending on the distance to the water source, which determines the type of lighting allowed.
+A suite is made up of different zones (see more below), depending on the distance to the water source, which determines the type of lighting allowed.
 Known as an IP (ingress protection) rating, the higher the rating, the more protected the light is.

 Each zone has a rating, starting from 0, which is closest to a water source, so lighting must be immersion-proof.
 Outside zones are areas where no water is present.
-I would suggest all bathroom lights are at least IP44, even in outside zones, but always consult your electrician, and check the product descriptions before buying.
+It's sensible for all bathroom lights to be at least IP44, even in outside zones, but always consult your electrician, and check the product descriptions before buying.
 Look out for lighting specifically designed to be in line with IP ratings.

 Consider IP ratings